 All costs that relate to a specific business unit are direct-assigned to that business unit.
 An example would be outside legal costs associated with a specific case.
-Non-labor costs can be specifically identified to a business unit directly by entering charges through the accounts payable system or journal entries to the general ledger.
-Labor costs can be specifically identified by entering employee work hours into Sempra Energy's Workforce Information & Timekeeping System ("WITS").
+Non-labor costs can be specifically identified to a business unit directly by entering charges through the accounts payable specifically identified by entering employee work hours into Sempra Energy's Workforce Information & Timekeeping System ("WITS").
 Labor overheads, including payroll taxes and employee benefits, follow in proportion to the labor dollars charged to business units.